hiocas/EavesDrop/Contributions.md

 **Make sure to put [TAG] in your issue's title.**

-**If you have multiple ideas please put them all in the same issue so we won't get flodded.**
+**If you have multiple ideas please put them all in the same issue so we won't get flooded.**

-  **If you're using an image make sure it's from a reputable source and that there are no copywrite issues with it.**
+  **If you're using an image make sure it's from a reputable source and that there are no copyright issues with it.**

 **These are the currently supported icons you can choose:**
 - A single Emoji character